 After the Notice to Appear is served and filed, the next step in many cases is a master calendar hearing in which necessary information such as the standard procedures in the removal process and any issues in your case are presented.
 Additional master hearings may be requested or scheduled depending on the circumstances.

 The trial phase of the removal process takes place during the individual hearing.
 This hearing usually includes opening statements, as well as the chance to present exhibits and examine witnesses.
-During this time, the foreign national has the opportunity to show why removal is not the right course of action, a process which a dedicated deportation defense lawyer in Aurora could provide critical assistance with.
+During this time, the foreign national has the opportunity to show why removal is not the right course of action, a process that a dedicated deportation defense lawyer in Aurora could provide critical assistance with.

 The stakes are often extremely high during the removal process.
 To help ensure that proper procedures are followed and the best persuasive arguments are brought forth to stop deportation proceedings, it is usually wise to consult a legal counselor with experience handling removal proceedings.